A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: PROBLEM FORMULATION

 \subsubsection{Dynamic model}

-In Fig. \ref{KDmodel}, $f_L$ and $t_L$ are the external force and moment exerted on the object by the environment. $f_{e}^i$ and $\tau_{e}^i$ are the force and moment applied to the object by the i-th manipulator. $r_L$, $r_1$, $r_2$ are vectors from the force points of $f_L$, $f_{e}^1$, $f_{e}^2$ to the object's centroid. $v_L$ and $w_L$ are the velocity and angular velocity of the object. $M_L$, $I_L$ and $G_L$ are the object's mass, moment of inertia and gravity, respectively.
+In Fig. \ref{KDmodel}, $f_L$ and $\tau_L$ are the external force and moment exerted on the object by the environment. $f_{e}^i$ and $\tau_{e}^i$ are the force and moment applied to the object by the i-th manipulator. $r_L$, $r_1$, $r_2$ are vectors from the force points of $f_L$, $f_{e}^1$, $f_{e}^2$ to the object's centroid. $v_L$ and $w_L$ are the velocity and angular velocity of the object. $M_L$, $I_L$ and $G_L$ are the object's mass, moment of inertia and gravity, respectively.
 The dynamic model of the dual-arm closed-chain system can be formulated as:

-Eq. \ref{eq2} can be simplified to Eq. \ref{eq3}, where the generalized force $F$ represents the vector composed of force and moment.

-In symmetric bi-manual manipulation, the motion planning algorithms generate the desired trajectory for the object, which, in turn, determines $F_{IL}$.
-Thus, the primary challenge of this problem is to decompose the desired generalized force of the object's centroid into the desired generalized forces of the end-effectors.
+where $(\cdot)^\ast$ represents the transpose of the vector.
+Eq. \ref{eq2} can be simplified as $-\Gamma_1F_{e}^1-\Gamma_2F_{e}^2=-{\overline{G}}_L-\Gamma_LF_L+F_{IL}$, where the generalized force $F$ represents the vector composed of force and moment.
+Since the motion planning algorithms generate the desired trajectory for the object, and in turn determines $F_{IL}$, the primary challenge of this problem is to decompose that of the object's centroid into the desired generalized forces of the end-effectors.
 This paper refers to the shared force mode proposed in \cite{yan2016coordinated}, obtaining the desired generalized forces of the end-effectors as follows:

-Where $\#$ represents the pseudo inverse of the matrix.
+where $\#$ represents the pseudo inverse of the matrix.